ai-mindset/ai-mindset.github.io/aihub.md

 ## Books
 - [Supervised Machine Learning for Science](https://ml-science-book.com/) is a comprehensive book that explores the role of supervised machine learning in scientific research.
 It provides a philosophical justification for using ML in science and discusses best practices for integrating it effectively.

+## Courses
+[Building LLM Applications for Data Scientists and Software Engineers](https://xcancel.com/hugobowne/status/1870978490574704812) teaches how to build LLM-powered software reliably, from first principles.
+It's an authoritative source on GenAI software development lifecycle: agents, evals, iteration and others.
+[CS294/194-196 Large Language Model Agents](https://rdi.berkeley.edu/llm-agents/f24) is a course that discusses fundamental concepts for LLM agents, including the foundation of LLMs, essential LLM abilities required for task automation, and agent development infrastructure.
+Agent applications are discussed as well as limitations, potential risks and directions for further improvement.

 ## Data-driven Insights
 - [Our World in Data](https://ourworldindata.org/) is a project of the Global Change Data Lab at the University of Oxford.
 It provides well-researched and data-driven insights into global issues, making it a valuable resource for understanding the world's largest problems and potential solutions.